Rat models

 Social behavior

-- Paired play paradigm (developmental social behavior)
+- Juvenile paired play paradigm (developmental social behavior)

-- Tube co-occupancy test (adult social behavior)
+- One-trial social task (adult social behavior)

 Other behaviors

-- Pup righting (neurodevelopmental reflex)
+- Pup righting task (neurodevelopmental reflex)

 - Marble interaction task (novel object interaction)